Nobepico/MaybeBetterSleek/README.md

 ## Manual Install
 Create a folder in Spicetify themes path and add `user.css` and `color.ini` to it. <br/>
-On windows, the path usually is `%APPDATA%/spicetify/Themes`.
+On windows, the path usually is `%APPDATA%/spicetify/Themes`.<br/>
+If you're on Linux, I assume you can find out the path by yourself.

 To apply:
 ```